NCIP/catissue-simple-query/README.md

 Welcome to the caTissue Simple Query Project!
 =====================================

-caTissue Utilities is a Open Source project primarily used by caTissue Suite.
+caTissue Simple Query is a Open Source project primarily used by caTissue Suite.
 It is written in Java using Hibernate, caTissue Advanced Query, caCORE CSM.

 The caTissue Simple Query is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.